-8. Successors in Interest

-This Agreement and all rights and obligations created by this Agreement shall remain in full force and effect whether or not any Parties to the Agreement have been succeeded by another entity, and all rights and obligations created by this Agreement shall be vested and binding on such Party’s successor in interest.
+9. Indemnification

+Applicant shall indemnify, defend and hold County, and the employees, volunteers, representatives, contractors, agents, successors, and assigns of County (collectively "County Parties") harmless from and against any and all claims, demands, liability, judgments, awards, fines, mechanics' liens or other liens, labor disputes, losses, damages, expenses, charges or costs of any kind or character, including attorneys’ fees and court costs (hereinafter collectively referred to as "Claims"), related to the installation, use, maintenance, repair, removal, and/or any other work or service for the Project or otherwise related to this Agreement, and arising either directly or indirectly from any act, error, omission or negligence of Applicant or its contractors, licensees, agents, servants or employees, including, without limitation, Claims caused by the sole passive negligent act or the concurrent negligent act, error or omission, whether active or passive, of County Parties.
+Applicant shall have no obligation, however, to defend or indemnify County Parties from a Claim if it is determined by a court of competent jurisdiction that such Claim was caused by the sole negligence or willful misconduct of County Parties.

+Applicant’s obligations under this Agreement shall be effective upon the Effective Date, regardless of whether any or all approvals and/or actions of County regarding the Project remain valid or are invalidated by any court.
+Applicant’s obligations to indemnify, defend, and hold County harmless shall survive the termination of this Agreement, but shall be limited to events that occurred during the term of this Agreement.

-9. Breach
+10. Breach

 Failure to abide by any terms of this Agreement shall constitute a breach of this Agreement.
-The Party asserting a breach must notify the other Party in writing pursuant to Section 16 below.
+The Party asserting a breach must notify the other Party in writing pursuant to Section 22 below.
 Each Party shall have the right but not the obligation or duty to cure any breach by the other Party of the terms of this Agreement.

 An “Event of Default” shall exist if: (a) the breach can be cured solely by the payment of money and the breach is not cured within thirty (30) business days after the notifying Party delivers notice (a “Breach notice”) thereof to the breaching Party; or (b) the breach cannot be cured solely by the payment of money and the breach is not cured within thirty (30) days after the notifying Party delivers a Breach Notice thereof to the breaching Party; provided, however, that if a cure reasonably requires more than thirty (30) days, no Event of Default shall exist so long as the breaching Party is diligently proceeding with a cure.
-If an Event of Default occurs, the notifying Party shall be entitled to any and all remedies available at law.
 Should the notifying Party unilaterally elect to cure any such breach by the breaching Party, the breaching Party shall promptly reimburse the notifying Party for all costs and expenses incurred by the notifying Party to effectuate such cure.
+Failure to reimburse for such costs within 30 days of notice shall constitute a breach pursuant to this Section.

-10. No Waiver
+11. No Waiver

-No failure of any Party to require strict performance by the other Party of any covenant, term or condition of this Agreement, nor any failure of any Party to exercise any right or remedy consequent upon a breach of any covenant, term, or condition of this Agreement, shall constitute a waiver of any such breach of such covenant, term or condition.
-No waiver of any breach shall affect or alter this Agreement, and each and every covenant, condition, and term hereof shall continue in full force and effect regardless of any existing or subsequent breach.
-A waiver of any such breach shall not be interpreted to mean that any Party has waived its right to demand in the future the full and complete performance by the other Party of its duties and obligations under this Agreement.
+The failure of any Party to require the other Party’s strict performance of any term, provision, covenant or condition of this Agreement, or the failure of any Party to exercise any right or remedy upon the breach of any term, provision, covenant or condition of this Agreement, shall not invalidate this Agreement, nor shall it be considered as a waiver by such Party of any other term, provision, covenant or condition.
+Delay by any Party in pursuing any remedy or in insisting upon full performance for any breach or failure of any term, provision, covenant or condition shall not prevent such Party from later pursuing remedies or insisting upon full performance for the same or any similar breach or failure.